NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 test_error()

 success_msg("Good work!
-At this point, you can accept your model and present your work or seek to improve your model.")
+At this point, you can either accept your model or go back and improve it.")

 ```

 --- type:MultipleChoiceExercise lang:r xp:100 skills:1 key:e4a7c1750f